Kernel Estimation of Spot Volatility with Microstructure Noise Using Pre-Averaging: The Setting, Estimator, and Main Results

 where \(K_{b}(x):=K(x / b) / b\), $m_{n}\in\mathbb{N}$, and $b_n:={m}_{n} \Delta_n$ is the bandwidth of the kernel function\footnote{Here, ${m}_{n}$ is equivalent to $k_n$ in the Theorem 13.3.7 of \cite{JacodProtter}, while ${m}_{n}\Delta_n$ is equivalent to the bandwidth $h_n$ of \cite{FigLi}.}.
-The asymptotic behavior of this estimator with one-sided uniform kernels (i.e., $K(x)={\bf 1}_{[0,1]}(x)$ or $K(x)={\bf 1}_{[-1,0]}(x)$) was studied in \cite{JacodProtter}.
-In this part, we extend the results to general two-sided kernels with possibly unbounded support.
-There is an important motivation for considering such kernels since, as proved in \cite{FigLi} {\Red in the non-leverage case and without jumps}, exponential and some other nonuniform unbounded kernels can yield estimators with {\Red significantly} better performance than those based on uniform kernels. {\Red In Section \ref{optimal_para} below, we show that this is also true under the more general semimartingale model (\ref{eq:X})-(\ref{eq:sigma}).}
+The asymptotic behavior of this estimator with one-sided uniform kernels (i.e., $K(x)={\bf 1}_{[0,1]}(x)$ or $K(x)={\bf 1}_{[-1,0]}(x)$) was studied in \cite{JacodProtter}. {\cite{Yuetal2014} showed a CLT for (\ref{MDKNN_truncated}) at the suboptimal convergence rate ($\beta=0$) under a nonleverage condition (i.e., $d\left<W,B\right>_{t}=0$ in (\ref{eq:X})-(\ref{eq:sigma}) and compound Poisson jump component}.
+In this part, we extend the results to general two-sided kernels with possibly unbounded support, {optimal rate, and more general type of It\^o semimartingale}.
+There is an important motivation for considering {general unbounded} kernels since, as proved in \cite{FigLi} {in the non-leverage case and without jumps}, exponential and some other nonuniform unbounded kernels can yield estimators with {significantly} better performance than those based on uniform kernels. {In Section \ref{optimal_para} below, we show that this is also true under the more general semimartingale model (\ref{eq:X})-(\ref{eq:sigma}).}

 We now proceed to describe the limiting distribution of the estimation error of (\ref{MDKNN})-(\ref{MDKNN_truncated}).
 Let \(V, V^{\prime}\) be independent centered Gaussian variables, {independent of $\mathcal{F}^{(0)}$,} defined on a ``very good'' filtered extension {$\Big(\widetilde{\Omega}^{(0)}, \widetilde{\mathcal{F}}^{(0)},\big(\widetilde{\mathcal{F}}_{t}^{(0)}\big)_{t \geq 0}, \widetilde{\mathbb{P}}^{(0)}\Big)$ of $\Big(\Omega^{(0)}, \mathcal{F}^{(0)}, \big(\mathcal{F}_{t}^{(0)}\big)_{t \geq 0}, \mathbb{P}^{(0)}\Big)$} (see \cite{JacodProtter} for definition) such that where \(L(t) = \int_{t}^{\infty} K(u) d u \mathbf{1}_{\{t>0\}}-\int_{-\infty}^{t} K(u) d u \mathbf{1}_{\{t \leq 0\}}\).
 Next, let \(Z^{(0)}_{\tau}, Z^{\prime (0)}_{\tau}\) be defined as